Librarians without Borders® Ursula Poland International Scholarship

-- A project report to the Librarians without Borders® Advisory Committee is required upon completion of the project.
+- A project report to the Medical Library Association is required upon completion of the project.

-- Detailed cover letter explaining the goals of the international project in the context of health sciences librarianship (practice, research, history); the cover letter must include a statement of how the scholarship funds will be used and the project timeline; allowable expenses can include international travel and accommodations of the scholarship recipient and other costs associated with completion of the project;;
+- a statement of how the scholarship funds will be used and the project timeline; allowable expenses can include international travel and accommodations of the scholarship recipient and other costs associated with completion of the project.

 - Additional documentation related to the applicant’s qualifications to complete an international project including additional funding sources may be included in the cover letter.

-- Plans for reporting on the project, such as an MLA annual meeting paper or poster.
+- Plans for reporting on the project, such as an MLA annual conference paper or poster.

 Ready to Submit an Application?